MobyGamer/total-dos-launcher/readme.rst

 - Automatically unzips archive files if necessary
 - Can create bootable diskettes from bootable disk image files
 - Uses less than 300 bytes of RAM to launch programs (smaller than a single CONFIG.SYS BUFFER)
+- Can cache itself to EMS, XMS, or raw extended memory to make returning to the menu instantaneous after a launched program exits
 - Runs on any system (8088 or higher, MDA or better)
 - Supports any text mode, from 40x25 up to 132x60